vojtechgadurek/LittleSharp/LittleSharp/README.md

 	.Construct(); // Returns SmartExpression<NoneType> holding expression tree returning 1
 ```
 ##### DeclareVariable\<T>(out Variable\<T> var, T value)
-Declares new variable of type T and assigns value to it.
+Declares a new variable of type T and assigns a value to it.

 ###### Function(function, params, out output) and Action(action, params)
-Runs a action or function with given parameters.
-If function is used, it returns value of function to output.
-It adds a invocation expression to the expression list.
+Runs an action or function with given parameters.
+If a function is used, it returns the value of the function to output.
+It adds an invocation expression to the expression list.

 #### Lambda and Lambda\<T>
-Inherits scope adds possibility to declare parameters.
+Inherits scope and adds the possibility to declare parameters.
 ##### DeclareParameter\<T>
-Declares parameter of type T
+Declares a parameter of type T.

 ##### Construct(), Construct(ValueParameterPairs valPair)
-Returns Expression, that is *Expression<Action<T1 ...
-TN>>* for *Lambda* or  *Expression<Fucn<T1 ...
-TN, TOutput>>* for *Lambda\<TOutput>*,
-where *T1* ... *TN* are types of unasigned parameters.
-By providing *ValueParameterPairs* we may assign values to parameters, than these types disappear from the signature.
-Types in signature are accoring to the order of declaration of parameters.
+Returns an Expression that is *Expression<Action<T1 ...
+TN>>* for *Lambda* or *Expression<Func<T1 ...
+TN, TOutput>>* for *Lambda\<TOutput>*, where *T1* ... *TN* are types of unasigned parameters.
+By providing *ValueParameterPairs* we may assign values to parameters; then these types disappear from the signature.
+Types in the signature are according to the order of declaration of parameters.

 ```csharp